Skip to Content

 French Dip Sandwich

 Get some good, crusty bread, thinly-sliced beef, Gruyère cheese, melt it all happily together and viola!
-You’ve got yourself a legit French dip, ready for a dunk in luscious au jus broth.
+You’ve got yourself a legit French dip sandwich, ready for a dunk in luscious au jus broth.

 What Is a French Dip?

-Beyond the obvious—a really delicious steak sandwich—the French dip has a rather interesting and disputed origin.
-Firstly, the French dip is not French at all, but was created in Los Angeles sometime in the very early 20th century.
+Beyond the obvious (it’s a really delicious steak sandwich) the French dip sandwich has an interesting and disputed origin.
+French dip sandwiches are not French at all!
+They were created in Los Angeles sometime in the early 20th century.
 Other than that though, the origin is hotly contested!
-Who knew a sandwich could stir up such intense debate, but two L.A. restaurants—Phillipe’s and Cole’s—each claim to be the original home of the French dip and it’s not at all clear who is the true inventor of this delicious sandwich.
-If you want to read up on it, Thrillist has a pretty intense dive into the origin story.
-But if you’re like us, you don’t really care who invented it—you’re just like “hey, pass the au jus”.
+Who knew a sandwich could stir up such intense debate, but two L.A. restaurants (Phillipe’s and Cole’s) each claim to be the original home of the French dip.
+If you want to read up on it, Thrillist has an intense dive into the origin story.

-What Is the Best Cut of Beef to Use for French Dip Sandwiches?
+The Best Cut of Beef to Use for French Dip Sandwiches

 People use all sorts of different cuts for making French dips.
-Phillipe’s—one of the two originators of the sandwich—uses beef top round roast.
+Phillipe’s restaurant (one of the two originators of the sandwich) uses beef top round roast.
 Some recipes just call for “roast beef’.
-However, we’re big fans of steak, and we’re generally inclined to take things over the top whenever possible.
-So yeah.
-We’re calling for either skirt steak or flank steak here.
-What’s the difference?
-Well here’s a little primer:
+As for me, I am a big fan of steak, so my French dip recipe uses steak!
+Either skirt steak or flank steak.

-• Skirt steak: cut from the diaphragm muscles of a cow, skirt steak is lean (but not as lean as flank steak) and inclined to be a tiny bit tough.
-But it has an intensely beefy flavor that we really love.
+• Skirt steak: Cut from the diaphragm muscles of a cow, skirt steak is lean (but not as lean as flank steak) and inclined to be a tiny bit tough.
+But it has an intensely beefy flavor that I really love.

-• Flank steak: cut from the abdominal area of a cow, flank steak is a lean, mean, flavor machine.
-We like it a little better than skirt steak, but they’re both good and sometimes skirt steak is cheaper so don’t sweat it—honestly either cut of beef works beautifully in this French dip recipe!
+• Flank steak: Cut from the abdominal area of a cow, flank steak is a lean, mean, flavor machine.
+I like it better than skirt steak, but honestly either cut of beef works beautifully in this French dip recipe!

 What Is French Dip Sauce Made Of?

-The classic meaty “jus” that comes alongside a French dip for, well, dipping, is perhaps the sandwiches’ most defining characteristic.
-It sets it apart.
+The classic meaty “jus” that comes alongside a French dip for dipping is the sandwiches’ most defining characteristic.
 Plus, it’s just FUN to dip your sandwich.
 But what is homemade au jus sauce made from?
-Au jus sauce is pretty much just seasoned beef broth, and, specifically, our au jus is made from beef broth seasoned with:
+Au jus sauce is beef broth seasoned with:

 • Thyme